home contacts

 * A handicapped accessible fishing pier is located south of the swimming beach.
 The water is 18 feet deep off the southeast corner of the pier for added fishing enjoyment.
 The fishing pier has been named "Chet's Pier", in memory of longtime fisherman, C.V.
 Gaddie of Stanton.

 * A shower house is also available for Maskenthine campers.
-The shower house is handicapped accessible with shower stall, sinks, and restrooms.
+The shower house is handicap accessible with shower stall, sinks, and restrooms.

 * A 33 pad camper area with electrical hookups was constructed in 1989 near the swimming beach.